 International applicants who meet the following conditions may be considered for admission without submitting TOEFL, PTE or IELTS or scores:

-- They are a citizen of countries where English is the official language (as identified by GW ISO list of Exempt countries) OR
+- They are a citizen of countries where English is the official language OR

 - They hold at least a bachelor degree from a country where English is the official language as well as language of instruction OR